dy/audio-lab/principles.md

 		* do not force instrumentary, as reason does
 	* with abstract presentation behind - to tune & precise the sound later
 * Share the link to a musical piece
+	* Or musical experiment.
+To share musical ideas instead of soundcloud/vk/etc, just easily let musicians show what they have.
+E.g. that spiral frequency movement to share w/tanya.
 * Create versions of a block setting, of a track
 * Render the sound to wav/mp3
 	* highest quality